ionos-cloud/ionosctl/docs/subcommands/nic-create.md

-      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) -f, --force                  Force command to execute without user input -F, --format strings         Set of fields to be printed on output (default [NicId,Name,Dhcp,LanId,Ips,State]) -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) -f, --force                  Force command to execute without user input -F, --format strings         Collection of fields to be printed on output (default [NicId,Name,Dhcp,LanId,Ips,State]) -h, --help                   help for create
       --ips strings            IPs assigned to the NIC.
 This can be a collection --lan-id int             The LAN ID the NIC will sit on.
 If the LAN ID does not exist it will be created (default 1)